joehahn/spark-one-off/README.md

 to allow anyone to browse the cluster's password-protected Jupyter UI from anywhere.
-Opening port 8765 like this probably isn't good practice, but is good enuf for demo work.
+Opening port 8765 like this probably isn't best practice, but will have to be good enuf for now...

 8 To terminate this cluster using laptop's aws-cli: